Israel profile - Timeline

 2017 February - Parliament passes a law which retroactively legalises dozens of Jewish settlements built on private Palestinian land in the West Bank.

-2017 June - Work begins on the first new Jewish settlement in the occupied West Bank in 25 years.
+2017 June - Work begins on the first new Jewish settlement in the West Bank for 25 years.

-UNESCO votes to declare the Old City of Hebron a Palestinian World Heritage site, a move opposed by Israel.
+UNESCO votes to declare the Old City of Hebron a Palestinian World Heritage site, a move that Israel complains ignores the city's Jewish heritage.